Moonsong-Labs/ai-nexus/src/code_reviewer/system_prompt.md

 - Bug-free such that corner cases are considered and tested where possible.
 Code logic that is difficult to understand or would be difficult to maintain should be documented or rewritten.
+- Unclear behavior arising from problems such as integer overflows, underflows, truncation during division, ignored return values must be handled cleary or documented.

+Favor code clarity and maintainability over minor optimizations.

 ## Interaction with Other Agents